gdiaz0/nyc-airbnb-price-prediction-visualization/README.md

-# Airbnb Price Prediction Model
+# NYC Airbnb Price Prediction and Analysis

-This project implements a machine learning model to predict Airbnb listing prices based on various features.
+The initial phase of this project was to implements a machine learning model to predict Airbnb listing prices based on various features.
 The model uses Linear Regression and includes comprehensive data preprocessing steps.
+Now, we are building off the previous model to allow for visualization.
+Visualizing the data can give important insight to the trends of the data and overall increase interpretability.

 ## Project Overview